 The apparent detraction doesn’t last long.
 The rail tracks and platform are made more ominous in their ruin.
 Last year I filmed a documentary about an old rail corridor.
 You’d never know the impact it had on history unless you wanted to.
 Is it the same here?

 I would like to say no. But…I can’t.
 If this picture were posted out of context and someone said it was an old rail line and the building in the background were a zoo…I’m not sure I would think twice.
-The innocence in ruin does belies the horrifying past that played out here, or the insidious precedent they helped to set.
-This view is like so many I spent researching for just about all of last year.
+The innocence in ruin doesn’t belie the horrifying past that played out here, or the insidious precedent they helped to set.
+This view is like so many I spent researching for just about all of 2017.
 The similarities and contrasts are crushing, and it isn’t until later that I realize why these rails struck me the way they did.

 And when you disembarked from the train cars.
 This is where you were led: